zulip/zulip/templates/zerver/github-error.md

 You are using the **GitHub auth backend**, but it is not properly configured.
-Configuring Github auth is **optional** and is required only if you are working on an issue related to Github auth.
+Configuring GitHub auth is **optional** and is required only if you are working on an issue related to GitHub auth.
 To configure, please check the following:

 You have added `{{ root_domain_uri }}/complete/github/` as the callback URL in the OAuth application in GitHub.
 You can create OAuth apps from